MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 # Dataflows Gen2

 Dataflows Gen2 is the new generation of dataflows.
-The new generation of dataflows replaces the current Dataflow Gen1 (Power BI Dataflows) and bring new features and other improvements.
-Below we provide you with an overview of all the new features that are introduced in Gen2.
+The new generation of dataflows replaces the current Dataflow Gen1 (Power BI Dataflows) and brings new features and other improvements.
+The following section provides an overview of all the new features that are introduced in Gen2.

 ## Feature overview